Brook Cricket Club (the Club) is committed to

-environment for all of our children so they can train and play in a relaxed
+environment for all our junior players so they can train and play in a relaxed

 and secure atmosphere.
-Bullying of any kind is unacceptable at our Club.
+Bullying of any kind is unacceptable at Brook.
 If

-We are a TELLING Club.
+We are a TELLING cricket Club.
 This means that anyone who knows that bullying is

-happening is expected to tell the Welfare Officer or another member of the
+happening is expected to tell the staff and officials .

 What Is Bullying?